ljberrios/RiiShop/README.md

 # RiiShop
-A plugin I made a few months ago for a server called RiiFactions.

 You can create as much shops as you want through a command.
 Every shop has its own configuration file and an inventory which you can edit through that file.